yuderekyu/autohat/README.md

 # Autohat
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 <- Click to create and deploy your own copy of `Autohat`!
+Comes packaged with an accessable MongoDB, connected with mLab.

 Used in conjunction with [aarpush](https://github.com/ghmeier/arppush) to automate attendance taking.